 Automate Your PAs!

-It seems like a misnomer, but according to the recent CAQH survey, while claims submissions and claim status inquiries are processed electronically by 96% and 71% of practices, respectively, PAs lag far behind.
+It seems like a misnomer, but according to the recent 2020 CAQH survey, while claims submissions and claim status inquiries are processed electronically by 96% and 72% of practices, respectively, PAs lag far behind at just 21%.
 Practices that consider automating their PA process not only gain administrative time and reduce physician frustration but also greatly reduce the costs associated with managing the PA function.

 Today’s automated PA solutions bring Artificial Intelligence (AI) driven software with machine learning capabilities that process, submit, and follow-up on PAs in real-time.
 They also use cloud-based technology and offer expanded functions such as insurance verification and patient pay estimation to form a well-rounded patient access suite.